 “The young maestro conducted the Eroica Symphony with a straightforward, single-minded approach reflecting clarity, a keen musical intelligence and concentrated intensity.”
-PRETORIA NEWS (South Africa) 7.5.2010 Paul Boekkooi
+Pretoria News

-Finnish conductor Sasha Mäkilä is gaining recognition as one of the most prominent rising talents of his generation in both the operatic and symphonic fields.
-Since April 2012 he is Music Director of St Michel Strings – a chamber orchestra widely known for its adventurous programming.
-Prior to his appointment he served two years in the conducting staff of the Cleveland Orchestra under maestro Franz Welser-Möst, after completing a three-year tenure at Orchestre National de France as maestro Kurt Masur’s assistant.
-In a short period of time Mäkilä has made a name for himself as a versatile artist with a broad repertoire ranging from baroque to contemporary.
+Finnish conductor Sasha Mäkilä is gaining recognition as one of the most prominent rising talents of his generation in both operatic and symphonic fields.
+Since 2017 maestro Mäkilä is Artistic Director of the Helsinki Metropolitan Orchestra and Principal Guest Conductor of the Krasnoyarsk Symphony Orchestra.
+In a short period of time, Mäkilä has made a name for himself as a versatile artist with a broad repertoire ranging from baroque to contemporary.
 In maestro Mäkilä’s previous post as Music Director of St Michel Strings, he lifted the orchestra from near oblivion to national fame, taking them on international tours and music festivals and by inviting world-class soloists as well as introducing concert webcasts.

 Originally a cellist, Sasha Mäkilä studied conducting at the Sibelius Academy (Finland) and at the St. Petersburg State Conservatory (Russia).
-After completing a three-year tenure at Orchestre National de France as maestro Kurt Masur’s assistant he was nominated a Conducting Fellow at the American Academy of Conducting in Aspen (2009) and he was also a prizewinner at the Vakhtang Jordania International Conducting Competition (USA, 2006).
-In 2013 the University of Helsinki presented Sasha Mäkilä with the Pacius Award for his contributions to Finnish musical life.
+After completing a three-year tenure at Orchestre National de France as maestro Kurt Masur’s assistant he was nominated a Conducting Fellow at the American Academy of Conducting in Aspen.
+Mäkilä is a prizewinner of the Vakhtang Jordania International Conducting Competition (USA, 2006), and in 2013 the University of Helsinki presented him with the Pacius Award for his contributions to Finnish musical life.